 It’s approved in many countries around the world, but not by the Food and Drugs Administration (FDA) in the United States yet.
-And it’s not available under the National Health Service (NHS) in the United Kingdom.
+However, it is now available under the National Health Service (NHS) in the United Kingdom.

-In testing I found it extended my lasting time by between 2 and 4 minutes on average.
+In testing I found it extended my lasting time by a couple of minutes on average.
 With that came some side effects such as headaches though.
-And in clinical trials it’s been that many men do experience at least mild side effects.
+And in clinical trials, it’s been found that many men do experience at least mild side effects.

-My opinion is that Priligy is perhaps a bit over-hyped and over-priced.
-Yes it works, but not that effectively and brings with it other possible problems.
-If you’re interested in more details about this drug, have a look at my longer Dapoxetine review.
+My opinion is that Priligy is okay, and works well for some men.
+But it brings with it other possible problems.
+If you’re interested in more details, have a look at my longer Dapoxetine review.